PadmajaMohanty/gettin-and-data-cleaning-assignment/README.md

 features <- read.table("features.txt")

 1. MERGING DATA
-Use rbind() to merge the train and test data sets.
+Used rbind() to merge the train and test data sets.

 data_set<-rbind(x_train,x_test)

 View(data_set)

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 Create a vector of only mean and std, use the vector to subset.
 Using grep() to subset data starting with mean() or std().

 MeanStdOnly <- grep("mean()|std()", features[, 2])

 data_set <- data_set[,MeanStdOnly]

 4. Appropriately labels the data set with descriptive activity names.
 Create vector of "Clean" feature names by getting rid of "()" apply to the dataSet to rename labels.

 CleanFeatureNames <- sapply(features[, 2], function(x) {gsub("[()]", "",x)})